sartoriusrex/USDT/readme.md

 - Recover/ Reset Password
 - Login with email
 - Login with oAuth, Facebook or Google
-- email Newsletter
+- ~~email Newsletter~~
 - Profile or settings pages
-- Any links in nav bar of footer
+- Any links in nav bar of footer - halfway there
 - Form Validation (in any forms) - will come soon during next major deploy

 Features coming soon: